 When you first provide your personal information to us, we will use Legitimate Interest as the legal basis to process your data.
 We may use your identity,

-contact, usage and profiled data to tell you about exciting new products and services from us and our related businesses in the wider Fischer Group
+contact, usage and profiled data to tell you about exciting new products and services from us and our related businesses in the wider Bastian Plc Group